viviensiu/CFG-object-recog-app/README.md

-# CFG-object-recog-app
-CFG Challenge 2023 object recognition application
+# Code First Girls object recognition challenge

+Goal:

+Requirements:

+Setup:

+How to run this project: